martinvali/Tuum-Internship/README.md

 # Running and building locally

 1. Clone the project from GitHub.
-2. Open up a terminal and change directory to folder Tuum-Contact if needed.
+2. Open up a terminal and change directory to folder Tuum-Internship if needed `cd Tuum-Internship`
 3. In the terminal, run `npm install`
 4. To run the project locally, in the terminal, run `npm run dev` and instructions will appear in the terminal.